taivlam/research-project-2018-2019/README.md

 Therefore, I have created 2 versions of my undergraduate research project:

-* the "Original" version is contained in the `Original` directory and contains all of my research project files in the exact state I turned in my project on May 24, 2019.
+* the "Original" version is contained in the `Original` directory and contains all of my research project files in the exact state I turned in my project on May 24, 2019, and
-* the "Current" version edited all of `print` statements written in Python 2 syntax so that now they read as Python 3 `print()` functions in the Sage script.
+* the "Current" version is located in the `Current` directory and has edited all of `print` statements written in Python 2 syntax so that now they read as Python 3 `print()` functions in the Sage script.
 Ignoring all corresponding changes from Python 2 to 3 in the LaTeX writeup, the content of the project writeup is identical to the writeup from May 2019.
+Hopefully, I won't have to make any more Sage/Python changes in the future.

 ## Purpose